 Your furnace has a vent pipe that protrudes through the roof and contains the water level float indicator.
-The float level can vary an inch or so depending on the water temperature.
-Add water when it reaches half way down the gauge.
+The float level can vary an inch or so depending on the water temperature Add water when it reaches halfway down the gauge.
 Allowing the furnace to run low on water will cause the furnace to overheat and cause damage to the furnace.
 It can also potentially cause a fire hazard.
 This is an open system so the unit cannot be pressurized.
-If you overheat and boil the water in the furnace immediately refill the tank then try to find the source of the problem.
+If you overheat and boil the water in the furnace immediately refill the tank and then try to find the source of the problem.
+See below for water capacity.